Medical Insurance for Returning Canadians

 - Nova Scotia

 Visit the officialHealth Care System website for more information on medical insurance coverage in each province and territory.

-A: If you are returning to live in British Columbia, Quebec, Saskatchewan, Yukon or Quebec, the government of Canada official strongly recommend that you purchase a private insurance policy.
+A: If you are returning to live in British Columbia, Quebec, Nunavut, Yukon or Quebec, the government of Canada official strongly recommend that you purchase a private insurance policy.
 There is one exception – Saskatchewan.
 If you return to live in Saskatchewan within the first 2 months following your arrival in Canada, then the waiting period will no longer apply.

 When you have a private insurance you can use it to cover possible medical emergency expenses while your provincial insurance is not active for the first 2-3 months of arrival.

 A: While it is not necessary to purchase private insurance when you are returning to Canada, it is highly recommended to do so in order to cover possible medical emergency expenses in case of an unforeseen sickness or an accidental injury while your provincial insurance is reactivated.

 More specifically, it is recommended to get a private insurance if you are a returning resident to NU, BC, YT and QC as it will take from 2 to 3 months before your can use government insurance plan.
 Conditionally, you can avoid the waiting period in SK if you arrive prior to the 1st day of the 3rd month following your return to Canada.

 A: Ideally, you should purchase your insurance policy before you leave the country of your current residence.

 It is strongly recommended to allow a few business days before you travel to buy your insurance in order to avoid the waiting period, during which you will not be able to use your insurance policy.